Richard Farrell: Studies and performances in America

-In 1945 Eugene Ormandy invited him to come to the USA when he was ready.
+In 1945 Eugene Ormandy invited him to come to the US when he was ready.
 Ormandy told the American pianist William Kapell about him, and Kapell befriended him on his 1947 visit to Australia, and later asked him to be best man at his wedding.
 On Kapell's personal recommendation he was granted a full scholarship to study with Olga Samaroff at the Juilliard School in New York.
 He remained with Samaroff for the remaining two years of her life, and she was said to have pronounced that Richard Farrell was the best student she had ever had.
 He also studied conducting at Juilliard with Serge Koussevitzky.

 At Juilliard, he was noticed by Aaron Copland and studied his 1941 Piano Sonata, which became a feature of his repertoire.
 Copland was heard to commend Farrell for performing the sonata without the aid of a musical score, saying, "Although I composed it myself, I can't memorise it".
 Farrell then toured in the United States, giving over 60 recitals a year.
 After another tour of New Zealand, he had his Carnegie Hall debut in 1948, and again received very glowing critiques.
 Arthur Rubinstein declared that there were "only three pianists in the world" - himself, William Kapell and Richard Farrell.
 He first appeared with the New York Philharmonic on 2 December 1950, playing Edvard Grieg's Piano Concerto in A minor with Dimitri Mitropoulos conducting.